smartdevicelink/sdl_evolution/proposals/nnnn-multiple-modules.md

 - SDL core and the mobile proxies will need updates to support the new parameters.

 - There is no policy change regarding module permission.
-Policy still control per module type.
+Policy still controls per module type.

 ## Alternatives considered
-There are some alternatives of how to define the new module `Id` parameter without introduce the grid system.
+There are some alternatives of how to define the new module `Id` parameter without introducing the grid system.

 #### Option 1: Duplicate parameters within module control data